 - 17. TRoNT is made up of 18 Papatipu Rūnanga (rūnanga) to which members of Ngāi Tahu Whānui can belong.
-Each rūnanga holds the rights, interests and responsibilities to specific takiwā (areas of land and waters) within the Ngāi Tahu Takiwā.
-Each rūnanga has its own governance structure and it is through this mechanism that the collective Ngāi Tahu voice in a region is represented and heard at local government and community level. - 18.
-Section 15 of the TRONT Act specifies that where any enactment requires consultation with any iwi or iwi authority in respect of matters affecting Ngāi Tahu Whānui, it will be held with TRONT. - 19.
-When TRoNT undertakes such consultation, the TRoNT Act also requires it to seek and have regard to the views of the rūnanga and hapū2 they consider may wish to comment on the matter being consulted on. - 20.
-Te Ngāi Tūāhuriri Rūnanga is the rūnanga which has particular rights and interests over the area including the project site.
-They are represented by Mahaanui Kurataiao Limited (MKT), an environmental advisory company established by the six Ngāi Tahu rūnanga based around Christchurch, Banks Peninsula and north Canterbury (including Te Rūnanga o Ngāi Tūāhuriri).
+Each rūnanga holds the rights, interests and responsibilities to specific takiwā (areas of land and waters) within the Ngāi Tahu Takiwā.2 Each rūnanga has its own governance structure and it is through this mechanism that the collective Ngāi Tahu voice in a region is represented and heard at local government and community level. - 18.
+Section 15 of the TRoNT Act specifies that where any enactment requires consultation with any iwi or iwi authority in respect of matters affecting Ngāi Tahu Whānui, it will be held with TRoNT. - 19.
+When TRoNT undertakes such consultation, the TRoNT Act also requires it to seek and have regard to the views of the rūnanga and hapū3 they consider may wish to comment on the matter being consulted on. - 20.
+The relevant local authorities have indicated that rūnanga who have interests in Rolleston include Te Ngāi Tūāhuriri Rūnanga and Te Taumutu Rūnanga. - 21.
+Mahaanui Kurataiao Limited (MKT) is an advisory company established by the six Ngāi Tahu rūnanga based around Christchurch, Banks Peninsula and north Canterbury (including those named above).
 MKT liaises between the rūnanga and TRoNT, and on their behalf engages with the relevant local authorities and others in relation to RMA matters.